Tear Off Your Face

 - During the American Tour arc of Kinnikuman, Beauty Rhodes gets part of his face ripped off by Skull Bozu.
 When we later see him, he's had that part replaced by a metal plate.

 - The cliffhanger to #1 of New 52 Detective Comics is the Dollmaker freeing The Joker from Arkham ... and leaving the Joker's face pinned to the wall.
-This sets up Death Of The Family; an event that happened issues later.
+This sets up Death of the Family; an event that happened issues later.
+Batman: Endgame had the Joker with his face again and revealed he had a healing factor.

 - Overlord does this near the end of Transformers: Last Stand of the Wreckers - since this came out after Revenge of the Fallen, cue fandom yelling the page quote.